dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

 Create DSFRecordSet
 ^^^^^^^^^^^^^^^^^^
-We'll assume you already have a :class:`DSFFailoverChain` object named `failover_chain` in existence for this example.
+We'll assume you already have a :class:`DSFFailoverChain` object named :mod:`failover_chain` in existence for this example.

     >>> from dyn.tm.services.dsf import DSFRecordSet
     >>> #set up recordset for A records,
     >>> record_set = DSFRecordSet('A', label='Record_set_test', ttl=60)
-    >>> #Now, we create this record_set by adding it to an existing failvoer_chain
+    >>> #Now, we create this record_set by adding it to an existing failover_chain
     >>> record_set.add_to_failover_chain(failover_chain) #This is automatically published.

 To make the record_set and its child A records in one create action: